 Users facing internal storage issues may also want to uninstall few preinstalled apps to free some room on their device.
 Unfortunately, there is no app which can do this.
 But don’t worry, we have an easy method to uninstall the preinstalled bloatware on your device.
 Just follow our detailed guide below.

 - ADB and fastboot.

 - Enable Developers Options and USB debugging on your Android device.

-- As a precaution, Please backup your personal data on the device.
+- As a precaution, Please backup your personal data from the device.

-- Below the Orginal name of the app, you can find Package name of the App.
+Below the Original name of the app, you can find Package name of the App.

 Step 1.
 Download and Setup ADB and Fastboot on your PC.

 Step 2.
 Enable Developer Options and USB Debugging on your Android device.

 Step 3.
 Open the Adb installation folder on your PC and Right click there, while simultaneously holding the Shift key.
 Then select Open command window here from the options.

 Step 4.
 Connect your Mobile to the PC and make sure proper USB drivers are installed.